kata-containers/kata-containers/architecture.md

 the containers within that pod.
 By default the kubelet will send a container creation request to its CRI runtime for each pod and container creation.
-Without additional metadata from the CRI runtime, the Clear Containers runtime will thus create one virtual machine for each pod and for each containers within a pod.
+Without additional metadata from the CRI runtime, the Kata Containers runtime will thus create one virtual machine for each pod and for each containers within a pod.
 However the task of providing the Kubernetes pod semantics when creating one virtual machine for each container within the same pod is complex given the resources of these virtual machines (such as networking or PID) need to be shared.

-The challenge with Clear Containers when working as a Kubernetes\* runtime is thus to know when to create a full virtual machine (for pods) and when to create a new container inside a previously created virtual machine.
+The challenge with Kata Containers when working as a Kubernetes\* runtime is thus to know when to create a full virtual machine (for pods) and when to create a new container inside a previously created virtual machine.
 In both cases it will get called with very similar arguments, so it needs the help of the Kubernetes CRI runtime to be able to distinguish a pod creation request from a container one.

-### OCI annotations
+### CRI-O

-#### CRI-O
+####  OCI annotations

-In order for the Clear Containers runtime (or any virtual machine  based OCI compatible runtime) to be able to understand if it needs to create a full virtual machine or if it has to create a new container inside an existing pod's virtual machine, CRI-O adds specific annotations to the OCI configuration file (`config.json`) which is passed to
+In order for the Kata Containers runtime (or any virtual machine  based OCI compatible runtime) to be able to understand if it needs to create a full virtual machine or if it has to create a new container inside an existing pod's virtual machine, CRI-O adds specific annotations to the OCI configuration file (`config.json`) which is passed to